OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-06.md

 ## Mark 6:12

-They went out and preached that people should repent.
+They went out and proclaimed that people should change their ways.

 ## Mark 6:13